Willamette Valley Vineyards

 Nicolas-Jay Estate Vineyard

-The 25 plantable acres on this site face east, and rest on deep Jory soil, the volcanic colluvium which defines the Dundee Hills and provides their wines’ characteristic delicacy.
-We have planted 1.61 acres of Chardonnay and 1.88 acres of Pinot Noir.
-As with our Bishop Creek Vineyard ten miles to the west, we practice no-till agriculture, nourishing the mycorrhizal layer, increasing water retention, and mitigating erosion.
+Nicolas-Jay is proud to steward 53 acres in a secluded dale on the north slopes of the region, facing the Chehalem Mountains.
+The natural amphitheater of our vineyard is surrounded by ridges of Douglas-fir and Oregon white oak which we preserve as a habitat for local wildlife.
+The 25 plantable acres face east, resting on deep Jory soil.
+Jory is the Oregon state soil, a volcanic colluvium which the Dundee Hills AVA is famous for and is credited with providing the characteristic delicacy of Pinot Noir grown here.
+As with our Bishop Creek Vineyard, we practice no-till agriculture to encourage and nourish the mycorrhizal network, increase water retention and mitigate erosion.
 A pollinator garden and orchard will accompany our vines, and we hope the sense of undisturbed beauty and wildness that defines this place will grace its wines.

 Bishop Creek Vineyard